jon-jacky/Piety/editors/README.md

 ### Quick start ###

 There isn't any installation procedure.
-Just run the editors out of your checked-out Piety repository, which should be under your home directory.
+Just clone the Piety repository under your home directory.

 Run this command to put the editor modules on your *PYTHONPATH*, so you can run the editors from any directory.
 Note the dot at the beginning of the